zhutchens/rl-implementations/README.md

 In progress project to implement various RL architectures.
-Currently I am working on proximal policy optimization, next will be deep q-learning.
+PPO is fully implemented, moving to DQN and Q-learning soon.